Int3facechain/networks/int3-test-1/integration.md

 wget https://raw.githubusercontent.com/Int3facechain/networks/main/int3-test-1/observer.toml --output-document $HOME/.int3faced/observer/default/observer.toml
 ```

 Modify the config if it's needed.
 The most important thing is to ensure that the `keyring-folder` parameter is properly configured and points to your keyring.
+Note that in some Linux distributions, the observer binary fails to parse a tilde sign in the home-relative path.
+Therefore, if you receive an error saying that the keyring is not found, try changing the keyring path in `observer.toml` from, for example, `~/.intrfaced` to `/root/.intrfaced` (meaning avoid using `~`).

 ### Start the observer